MichalOpoka/ecfr/cfr/title-23-Highways/chapter-III-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-1300-Uniform-Procedures-State-Highway-Safety-Grant-Programs/subpart-C-National-Priority-Safety-Program-Racial-Profiling-Data-Collection-Grants/section-1300.21.md

 ##### § 1300.21 Occupant protection grants. #####

 (a) *Purpose.* This section establishes criteria, in accordance with 23 U.S.C.
-405(b), for awarding grants to States that adopt and implement effective occupant protection programs to reduce highway deaths and injuries resulting from individuals riding unrestrained or in properly restrained in motor vehicles.
+405(b), for awarding grants to States that adopt and implement effective occupant protection programs to reduce highway deaths and injuries resulting from individuals riding unrestrained or improperly restrained in motor vehicles.

 (b) *Definitions.* As used in this section -